Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Review of quantitative sheaf theory

 \end{definition}

-The main result of~\cite{sawin_conductors} establishes, among other things, the ``continuity'' of all six operators on the derived category with respect to the complexity.
-In this result and the remainder of this section, the implicit constants depend only on the embedding dimensions of the quasi-projective varieties, unless otherwise specified.
+The main result of~\cite{sawin_conductors} establishes, among other things, the ``continuity'' of the six operations on the derived category with respect to the complexity.
+In this result and the remainder of this section, the implicit constants only depend on the embedding dimensions of the quasi-projective varieties, unless otherwise specified.